 Items delivered to us for deposit or collection are received by us as your agent for collection and at your risk.
 We may accept an item for collection only (such as a returned deposited item or an item drawn on a non-U.S. institution).
 In situations where we accept an item for collection only, we will not give you cash or an official check for the items until the items have been paid.
 We are obligated only to exercise ordinary care in handling and collecting items delivered to us for deposit or collection.
 We shall not be liable for the misconduct, neglect, insolvency, mistake, or fault of other persons or entities, or for loss or destruction of any item in transit or in the possession of others or for loss of use as a result of theft, fire, or other event beyond our reasonable control.
 If any item deposited to your account is payable by a payor that is not a bank, we may send the item directly to that payor.
 Items payable through another bank may be sent directly to that bank or to collecting agents who likewise shall have the right to send the items directly to the bank on which they are drawn or at which they are payable.
 In our discretion, payment of these items may be accepted in cash or drafts and neither we nor any collecting agents shall be liable for failure to collect such drafts.
 Each collecting agent is deemed to be your agent.
 No collecting agent shall be liable for loss arising from any act or omission of another agent.ACH Credits.

-We do not currently accept ACH credits; however, we may offer these services to you in the future.
-Credit for an automated clearinghouse (“ACH”) transfer is provisional until final payment is received by the payee’s financial institution.
+Credit for an automated clearinghouse (“ACH”) transfer (if made available on your account) is provisional until final payment is received by the payee’s financial institution.
 Until that happens, the party originating the transfer is not deemed to have made payment to the beneficiary, and the payee’s bank is entitled to a refund of the provisional credit.
 If we give you provisional credit for an ACH transfer, but do not receive final payment, you become obligated to us for the full amount without prior notice or demand.
 We are not required to give you a separate notice of our receipt of an ACH transfer.
 If we accept ACH credits to your account, you will receive notice of the credit on your next regular periodic statement.
 Although we may send notice of a non-ACH incoming funds transfer (e.g., a wire), we assume no obligation to do so.
 You also can contact us to determine if a transfer has been credited to your account.Joint Deposits.